-Pediatrics 2019: Management of Infants at Risk for Group B Streptococcal Disease phototherapy if patient <72 hours old or if concern for hemolysis.
+Pediatrics 2019: Management of Infants at Risk for Group B Streptococcal Disease

-Pediatrics 2018: Management of Neonates Born at ≥ 35 0/7 Weeks' Gestation with Suspected or Proven Early-Onset Bacterial Sepsis
+Pediatrics 2018: Management of Neonates Born at ≥ 35 0/7 Weeks' Gestation with Suspected or Proven Early-Onset Bacterial Sepsis phototherapy was initiated.
+8. Obtain rebound bilirubin level 6-12 hours after stopping phototherapy if patient required phototherapy in first 48 hours of life, if concern for hemolysis, or if DAT positive.

 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
-Approved by MSEC 9/2/20.
 Click here to see the supplemental resources for this guideline.
-If comments about this guideline, please contact Amy\Carson-Strnad@ykhc.org.
+Approved by Clinical Guideline Committee 12/9/22.